AzlanCoding/azlancoding.github.io/index.md

 <br>

 ### [iframe browser](iframe-browser-pwa)
-This is a browser that runs within a website.
+This is a browser that runs within a website through an iframe.
 It needs an extension that will be prompted to install on first visit.
 This website is for **research purposes** to demonstrate the iframe vulnerability in Mobile Guardian.
 It has been password protected to prevent misuse.
 However, not all websites can work.
 Reddit for example will display here for a few seconds.<br />
 **Websites that don't work:**
- - Spotify Web Player
+ - Stack Overflow
  - Reddit<br><br>

 **Websites that [require further action](/iframe-browser/whatsapp-and-others):**